mihaifm/smolpress/readme.md

 ### Page front matter

-Smol uses [front-matter](https://jekyllrb.com/docs/front-matter/) to add metadata to your pages.
+Smolpress uses [front-matter](https://jekyllrb.com/docs/front-matter/) to add metadata to your pages.
 Any property name is supported and can be later used in the theme for customization.
 The `layout`, `title` and `date` properties are supported by the default theme.

 ### Comments